oss-generic/process/docs/FormatsAndConventions.md

 * Use blank lines to separate paragraphs.
 * Avoid terms such as 'currently', 'originally' when describing the current situation.
 They are implied.
 * The word `Let's` can be used to indicate the beginning of the section that describes the change done in the commit.
+* Instead of relying entirely on paragraphs of text, use other constructs such as bullet lists (as done in Example 2 below) when it helps.

-Here is an example commit message for a code quality refactoring:
+Example 1. a commit message for a code quality refactoring:

 ```
 Person attributes classes: extract a parent class PersonAttribute